 Sugar Alcohols Side Effects

-Due to the incomplete digestion and absorption, a portion of sugar alcohol remains in the gut.
+Due to incomplete digestion and absorption, a portion of sugar alcohol remains in the gut.
 Incomplete Digestion can lead to fermentation by bacteria into the intestine and issues such as bloating and excess.
-Additionally, sugar alcohols hold a lot of water in the bowel and for this reason, they may cause diarrhea.
+Additionally, sugar alcohols hold a lot of water in the bowel, and for this reason, they may cause diarrhea.
 Manufacturers state that this effect is usually an initial response and that increased tolerance often comes with repeat consumption.
 However, with some consumers, digestive issues may be an ongoing problem.

-Broken into categories based on chemical structure, there are three types of polyols: sorbitol, mannitol, xylitol are derived from monosaccharides, isomalt, lactitol and maltitol are disaccharides derived, and hydrogenated starch (HSH) are derived from polysaccharides.
+Broken into categories based on chemical structure, there are three types of polyols: sorbitol, mannitol, xylitol are derived from monosaccharides, isomalt, lactitol, and maltitol are disaccharides derived, and hydrogenated starch (HSH) are derived from polysaccharides.

 Frequently used in chewing gums and hard candy Mannitol is extracted from seaweed for use in food production.
 Less sweet than sugar, more is required to match the relative sweetness of sugar.
-Mannitol is most likely to cause bloating and has a laxative effect and as such a label warning is often seen to that effect.
+Mannitol is most likely to cause bloating and has a laxative effect, and as such, a label warning is often seen to that effect.

-Should you avoid it in toothpaste?
+Should you avoid sugar alcohols in toothpaste?